System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 - For the real-world benchmark, `xz` is required to decompress the data.

 The library itself depends only on the CUDA toolkit and can be used by simply copying over the files in the `include` directory.
-Python is required to reproduce the figures in the article.
+The additional requirements below are for running the benchmarks and producing the figures.

 ### Setting up